MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/animation/custom.md

 ---
-title: "Custom Animations"
+title: "Custom Animations in Xamarin.Forms"
-description: "The Animation class is the building block of all Xamarin.Forms animations, with the extension methods in the ViewExtensions class creating one or more Animation objects.
-This article demonstrates how to use the Animation class to create and cancel animations, synchronize multiple animations, and create custom animations that animate properties that aren't animated by the existing animation methods." ms.prod: xamarin ms.assetid: 03B2E3FC-E720-4D45-B9A0-711081FC1907 ms.technology: xamarin-forms
+description: "This article demonstrates how to use the Xamarin.FOrms Animation class to create and cancel animations, synchronize multiple animations, and create custom animations that animate properties that aren't animated by the existing animation methods." ms.prod: xamarin ms.assetid: 03B2E3FC-E720-4D45-B9A0-711081FC1907 ms.technology: xamarin-forms